next-book/dev-book/content/the-village.md

 </blockquote>
 <p>“You who govern public affairs, what need have you to employ punishments?
 Love virtue, and the people will be virtuous.
-The virtues of a superior man are like the wind; the virtues of a common man are like the grass⁠—the grass, when the wind passes over it, bends.”</p>
+The virtues of a superior man are like the wind; the virtues of a common man are like the grass—the grass, when the wind passes over it, bends.”</p>